Felixstowe to Nuneaton railway upgrade: Midland Main Line Leicester area upgrade and electrification

 Electrification and capacity enhancement of the F2N project requires electrification of the Midland Main Line (MML) in the Leicester area.
 The MML electrification and modernisation project has been off-and-on for decades.
 In 1977, the Parliamentary Select Committee recommended electrification of more of Britain's rail network, and in 1979 British Rail (BR) presented options that included electrifying the MML by the year 2000.
 By 1983, the line to Bedford was electrified but electrification to Leicester, Nottingham and Sheffield did not happen.
 In 2012, the government proposed and announced electrification of the line.
 The upgrade was part of the HLOS High Level Output Specification for Control Period 5 published by the UK Government in 2012.
 In June 2015, Patrick McLoughlin informed Parliament that MML electrification was being paused.
 On 30 September 2015 McLoughlin announced a restart to the scheme.
 The dates were now later than originally planned, with electrification to Leicester, Derby, Nottingham and Sheffield by 2023.
 The line from Kettering to Corby was to be doubled, and indeed Network Rail began work in June 2015.
 The Enhancements plan update of January 2016 showed the project on target.
 On 27 July 2017 another briefing paper was published including a section on the MML.
 After this document there was an announcement by the new Secretary of State for Transport Chris Grayling saying electrification north of Kettering to Leicester, Derby, Nottingham and Sheffield had been cancelled.
 Network Rail also produced a document "Leicester Area Strategic Advice" that ruled out any grade separation work in the area.

 The Transport Select Committee meeting on 23 March 2021 published a report into the Trains fit for the Future ongoing enquiry, calling for a rolling programme of electrification and again the MML was an active candidate.
 It was reported and confirmed in Modern Railways that work was ongoing to progress the project north of Market Harborough through Leicester all the way to Sheffield and the plan was for the route to be divided into eight discrete sections.
 This was followed on 18 November 2021 by the publication of the Integrated Rail Plan (IRP).
 This promised full MML electrification and upgrades.
-On 21 December 2021 the DfT officially announced that work would start on 24 December 2021 on electrification of the section of line between Kettering and Market Harborough.
-It has since been confirmed that electrification and modernisation has been confirmed as far as Wigston.
+On 21 December 2021 the DfT officially announced that work would start 24 December 2021 on electrification of the section of line between Kettering and Market Harborough.
+It was then confirmed that electrification and modernisation would continue as far as Wigston.
+In April 2025 it was confirmed this project was completed on time and under budget.